 Oversight responsibility of Public Service and Administration Portfolio Committee

-The Public Service and Administration Portfolio Committee is responsible for the oversight of the Department of Public Service and Administration as well as the following statutory entities:
+The Public Service and Administration Portfolio Committee is responsible for oversight of the Department of Public Service and Administration (DPSA) and Department of Performance Monitoring and Evaluation (DPME) as well as the following statutory entities:

 Working in Committees allows Parliament to:

 -Increase the amount of work that can be done